Jussic/gen-ai-bootcamp-2025/sentence-constructor/chat-gpt/Readme.md

 GPT 4o

-> I do not the paid version of ChatGPT.
+> I do not have the paid version of ChatGPT.
 GPT4o is fast enough.
 I'm based on the GPT-4 architecture.
 Specifically, I'm part of the GPT-4-turbo variant, which is optimized to be faster and more efficient while still providing high-quality responses.